 The Stonewall Motor Lodge is an interesting blend of retro and comfort and it is conveniently located near wineries, which might be the reason you’re traveling to this area.

 Where is the Stonewall Motor Lodge?

 When Texas-born LBJ was elected president, he established his off duty residence in the Texas Hill Country.
-You know…the Kennedeys have Hyannisport and the Bush fam has Kennebunkport.
-Just think of Johnson City (cousin to Stonewall) as the Kennebunkport of the early sixties.
+Think of Johnson City (Stonewall’s next door neighbor) as the Kennebunkport of the early sixties.

-So…1964.
-Johnson was spending much of his leisure time in the Texas Hill Country and who followed him there?
-Well…the press corps and pretty much everyone.
-Friends of LBJ’s family saw a need for lodging for the press corps and other visitors to the area when Johnson was at his nearby ranch.
+In 1964 Johnson was spending much of his leisure time in the Texas Hill Country so the press corps followed him there.
+Friends of Johnson’s family saw a need for lodging for the press corps and other visitors to the area when Johnson was at his nearby ranch.
 That’s how Stonewall Motor Lodge came to be.
 A small motel with trailers erected to handle the flux of visitors to what was a sleepy area of Texas…this was many years before the wineries came.

 Read my full review of the wineries (+ one brewery and one distillery) we visited on our most recent trip here.